-Notes: Each panel in the figure plots the non-parametric polynomial functions of the transaction price relative to the price of a new property of age one year or less with respect to age.
+Notes: Each panel in the figure plots the smoothed local mean of the transaction price relative to the price of a new property of age one year or less with respect to age.
 Outside Tokyo refers to properties outside Tokyo Prefecture, and commercial refers to properties specified as commercial or industrial use.
 Building age is defined as the transaction year minus the build year plus one.